suryapilla/Fire-Classification/README.md

-# ProjectFlameDetection
-Flame Detection using TinyML development kit.
+# Project classification of fire and no fire images
-The Dataset is obtained from kaggle flame detection competition
+The Dataset is obtained from kaggle flame detection competition: https://www.kaggle.com/code/truptisatsangi/fire-classification/data